 Sheriff: Bear got into Downieville woman's home after her death

-DOWNIEVILLE – Deputies doing a welfare check of a Sierra County woman's home not only discovered that she had died, but also that a bear had gotten in after her death.
+DOWNIEVILLE – Deputies doing a welfare check on a Sierra County woman's home not only discovered that she had died, but also that a bear had gotten in after her death.

-The Sierra County Sheriff's Office says deputies responded to 71-year-old Patrice Miller's Downieville home on Nov.
-8 after someone reported not seeing or hearing from her for the past several days.
+The Sierra County Sheriff's Office announced Tuesday that deputies responded to 71-year-old Patrice Miller's Downieville home on November 8 after someone reported not seeing or hearing from her for the past several days.

 Deputies had to force their way into the home.
 Miller was found dead inside.

 Exactly when and how she died is still under investigation, but deputies found evidence that a bear had managed to get inside and had an encounter with Miller.
-As the sheriff's office noted, however, investigators believe Miller died before the bear broke in.
+As the sheriff's office noted, however, investigators believe Miller died before the bear entered her home.

+In the Sierra high country, bear experts say it is the time of year when their activity is on the rise.

+"Right now, they are all in hyperphagia which is when they eat, eat, eat, they can't stop eating.
+They eat 20 hours a day," said Ann Bryant of the Bear League of the Lake Tahoe basin.

 "The Sierra County Sheriff's Office extends its deepest condolences to the family and friends of Patrice Miller during this difficult time.
 The loss of a community member is always a tragedy, and our thoughts are with those affected by this unfortunate event," the sheriff's office wrote in a statement.